 Allow mounting and unmounting of file systems Enable this option to allow full, safe, and standard privilege daemons to mount and unmount file systems.
-U Enable this option to allow full, safe, and standard privilege daemons to mount file systems only at specific mountpoints.
-List the mountpoints that the daemons can mount to and unmount from.
-Allow creation of hard links Enable this option to allow full, safe, and standard privilege daemons to create hard links.
+Allow mounting to Enable this option to allow full, safe, and standard privilege daemons mountpoints that the daemons can mount to and unmount from.